Close Menu

 In simpler terms, the antecedent is the original noun, and the pronoun is the substitute that points back to it.

-See also Understanding Opposite Of Plural: A Complete Guide to Singular and Beyond
+See also Opposite Of Emblem: A Complete Guide to Understanding and Using the Term

 Why Is it Important?